JeroenDeDauw/GitHub/README.md

 ##### Step 1

-Go to the root directory of your MediaWiki installation and go to step 2.
+Go to the root directory of your MediaWiki installation.

 ##### Step 2